valnuccio/ESA_adopter/README.md

 This is a Ruby on Rails app created to faciliate pet rentals directly from their owners.

 You can create and edit a user profile, rent a pet, list a pet you own, and delete said user profile.
-When searching for pet you can search by pet name or my owner.
+When searching for a pet you can search by pet name or my owner.

 Some of the technolies played around with here are:

-Devise
+Devise Authentication
 Active Storage
 RestClient
 Faker Gem